kovvalsky/LangPro/README.md

 ### Running Natural Language Theorem Prover
 You will need only [SWI-Prolog](http://www.swi-prolog.org) to run the prover.
-Go to the main directory and run the following command in order to run the prover on the trial portion of the SICK dataset:
+Go to the main directory and run the following command in order to run the prover on the trial portion of the SICK dataset (included in `ccg_sen_d`):
 ```
 swipl -f main.pl -l ccg_sen_d/SICK_trial_ccg.pl ccg_sen_d/SICK_trial_sen.pl
 ```